 The temple grounds are quite lush and shady, with several buildings housing prayer areas, museums, and ancient relics and texts.
 There’s a shrine for making wishes, a cave open to the public filled with Buddha sculptures, wooden walkways and garden paths, and a cafe selling tea, coffee, ice cream, and snacks.

 Both one of the most famous temples in Japan and one of the most photographed places in the country, Kinkaku-Ji is a must-see stop on any visit to Kyoto.
 This Buddhist temple was first built in the late 1300s and though it burned down in the mid-20th century, it was rebuilt soon after in the 1950s.

-The main draw of the temple is the Golden Pavilion, a three-story structure covered in gilded gold leaf and perched on the edge of a small pond called Kyōko-chi, or mirror pond.
+The main draw of this famous Japanese landmark is the Golden Pavilion, a three-story structure covered in gilded gold leaf and perched on the edge of a small pond called Kyōko-chi, or mirror pond.
 When the sun hits midday, the pavilion appears to glow and reflects a vivid image onto the surface of the water.
 (The pavilion is best photographed from the opposite side of Kyōko-chi.)

 Once you’ve taken your photos, spend some time walking around the rest of the area, which features several beautiful Japanese zen gardens and small outdoor shrines.

 Shitennō-Ji is technically a government building, but it doesn’t look anything like what you’d expect.
 It was one of the first official buildings commissioned by the state, under the direction of the country’s leaders during the Yamato Period in the 6th century C.E.